yongcongwang/note/docs/Deep-Learning/10_nn_and_deep_learning.md

 At a very simple level, neurons are basically computational units that take inputs(dendrites) as electrical inputs(called "spikes") that are channeled to outputs(axons).
 A single neuron will calculate weighted sum of input($W.T \cdot X$) and we can set a threshold to predict output in a perceptron.
 If weighted sum of input across the threshold, perceptron fires and if not then perceptron doesn't predict.

 The disadvantage of perceptron is that it only outputs binary values.
 To make output of perceptron flips we add a bias, here comes: $W.T \cdot X + b$.
-We need some system which can modify the output slightly accordding to small change in weight and bias, here comes activation functions($g(X.T \cdot X + b)$).
+We need some system which can modify the output slightly accordding to small change in weight and bias, here comes activation functions($g(W.T \cdot X + b)$).

 `Sigmoid` is a kind of activation functions, we can make slight change in output with sigmoid function, and the single neuron with sigmoid activation function will act as `Logistic Regression`.